vFf0621/Diffusion-Deep-Latent-Competition/README.md

 <img width="100%" src="https://user-images.githubusercontent.com/11874191/98051650-5339d900-1e02-11eb-8b75-7f241d8687ef.gif"></img>
 This repository contains `MultiCarRacing-v1` a multiplayer variant of Gym's original [`CarRacing-v0` environment](https://gym.openai.com/envs/CarRacing-v0/).

-This environment is a simple multi-player continuous contorl task.
+This environment is a simple multi-player continuous control task.
 The state consists of 96x96 pixels for each player.
 The per-player reward is `-0.1` every timestep and `+1000/num_tiles * (num_agents-past_visitors)/num_agents` for each tile visited.
-For example, in a race with 2 agents, the first agent to visit a tile receives a reward of `+1000/num_tiles` and the second agent to visit the tile receives a reward of `+500/num_tiles` for that tile.
+For example, in a race with two agents, the first agent to visit a tile receives a reward of `+1000/num_tiles` while the second agent to visit the tile receives a reward of `+500/num_tiles` for that tile.
 Each agent can only be rewarded once for visiting a particular tile.
-The motivation behind this reward structure is to be sufficiently dense for simple learnability of the basic driving skill while incentivising competition.
+The motivation behind this reward structure is to be sufficiently dense for simple learnability of the basic driving skill while incentivising competition between the agents.

 ## Updates for v1

 For each agent, the episode terminates if the agent is on grass, receiving a -100 reward.
 Collisions are penalized by -0.05 reward per time step for both agents involved.
 Going backward will also result in termination for the individual agent and a penalty of -100.
 Throttle and brake have been merged into the same input channel for simplified control.
-View switching functionality is added so that, when the ego agent terminates, gets replaced by the subsequent agent and the view switches to that agent.
+View switching functionality is added so that, when the ego agent terminates, it gets replaced by the subsequent agent and the view switches to that agent.

 ## Basic Usage